Living History Youth Summer Institute

 -

-The 2024 Living History Youth Summer Institute was made possible with support from Washington-Rochambeau Revolutionary Route National Historic Trail, National Park Service; The Hamilton Family Charitable Trust; and Frances and Benjamin Benenson Foundation.
+The 2026 Living History Youth Summer Institute was made possible with support from David and Sarah Kowitz.

-Join workshops on museum education, curation, and community outreach, and engage in hands-on crafts and interpretive planning.
-Applications for 2025 are now closed.
+The program includes field trips to historical sites, enhancing participants' understanding of varied interpretation techniques and diverse narratives.
+They also attend workshops on museum education, curation, and community outreach, and participate in hands-on crafts and interpretive planning.

-This is a compensated six-week commitment for students.
-Participants must be available for the entirety of the program on weekdays and live within commuting distance of the Museum of the American Revolution.
-Transportation reimbursement to the Museum is offered, and transportation to additional off-site tours and field trips is included.
+This is a paid six-week program for students.
+Participants must be available for the entire program on weekdays and live within commuting distance of the Museum of the American Revolution.
+The program offers public transportation assistance, and additional off-site tours and field trips are included.

-The 2024 Living History Youth Summer Institute was made possible with support from:
+The 2026 Living History Youth Summer Institute was made possible with support from David and Sarah Kowitz.

 Comcast NBCUniversal is the sponsor of the Museum’s African American Interpretive Program.